StriverForPerfection/CS50_project/README.md

 ### Notes:
 - If the app ever crashes or you can't find any devices in Get LAN devices (getDevices.html) just refersh the page, or go back and submit the last data you submitted again.
 - If the previous option doesn't work (less probable) and you feel something has messed up blatantly, you can always reset the devices from Clear devices.
 You'll be able to restore your previous configuration in a moment (it's a simple app), no worries!
+- If anything seems unclear, I hope the video demo can treat any confusion.